 You couldn't be more wrong!
 If you're a keto enthusiast on the road, you'll definitely enjoy cooking up this filling and beefy Indian Kheema for your next camping trip.

 This butter chicken recipe is one of the Instant Pot camping meals you'll be craving after your trip.
-Cooking your chicken in the crockpot allows all the butter and spices' flavors to seep into the meat of the chicken, creating a juicy and scrumptious outcome.
+Cooking your chicken in the crockpot allows all the butter and spices' flavors to seep into the meat of the chicken, creating a juicy and scrumptious meal.

 It's ideally served during dinner when everyone is tired and starving.
 Create your own fine dining experience from the comfort of your RV with this flavorful and mouthwatering dish.